techpmsap/S4HC_Powerweek_2018/Day1/Exercise_03/Exercise_03.md

 You will also learn how to ease development and test already while doing it.

-Please proceed with exercise 03.
+Please proceed with next exercise.